amplitude/amplitude-docs/content/collections/experiment/en/remote-evaluation.md

 #### Geolocation

-If you use location based targeting in your flags, remote evaluation will automatically resolve location based on the client's IP and use a canonical `Country` user property to make targeting consistent and easy.
+If you use location based targeting in your flags, remote evaluation resolves location based on the client's IP and use a canonical `Country` user property to make targeting consistent and easy.

-The following fields are resolved via IP geolocation:
+The following fields resolve with IP geolocation:

 * Country
 * City